NCBI-Hackathons/Integrating-Globus-into-Galaxy-to-Enable-FAIRifying-Data/src/tools/fileTransferTool/README.md

 3. Update `config/tools_conf.xml.sample` & `config/tools_conf.xml.main`
 4. Restart the server `./run.sh --stop-daemon` `./run.sh --daemon`
 5. Open the galaxy app and navigate to `tools --> MyTools`
-6. Upload a file and manually set file type to `json` hit start.
-7. Open the tool and select your newly uploaded file as an input and hit `execute`
+6. Open the tool and select your newly uploaded file as an input and hit `execute`